liujch1998/infini-gram/pkg/README.md

 ## License

-This package is licensed under the [UW Academic Software License](https://infini-gram.io/LICENSE).
+This package is licensed under Apache 2.0.
-Use by universities and non-profit institutions is allowed.
-Commercial use is not allowed.
-A copy of the license is enclosed with the package distribution.

-The suffix array implementation is adapted from [Lee et al. (2021)](https://github.com/google-research/deduplicate-text-datasets), which is distributed under Apache-2.0.
+The suffix array implementation is adapted from [Lee et al. (2021)](https://github.com/google-research/deduplicate-text-datasets), which is licensed under Apache 2.0.

 ## Citation